web-deps/odom/docs/components.md

 1. **Create Markup**: First, we put the markup for our component in the variable `markup`.
 This is the markup used to build the element that replaces `main#hello-world`.
 2. **Create `options`**: Next, we created an `options` object and put our markup in it.
-3. **Create Component**: Next, we created our component using `Acom.createComponent`.
+3. **Create Component**: Next, we created our component using `Odom.createComponent`.
 We passed the object `options` as the only parameter of the method `createComponent`.
 The method is asynchronous, thus we had to use the `await` keyword when calling it.
 Also note that we wrapped our code in an asynchronous IIFE.
 The IIFE is asynchronous (indicated by the `async` keyword), this enabled us to use the keyword `await` in the code inside it.
 4. **Render the Component**: Finally, we rendered the component to the DOM using the our component's method `render`.
 In this case, we used a CSS selector as the only parameter of the method.
 The method looked for the element (`main`) that matched the selector in the DOM and replaced it with the component element.

 #### Adding Styles